beansmeanscoffee/beans-means-coffee/_posts/2017-10-21-covent-garden-grind.md

 Ordering was pretty straightforward, because literally no one else was in the shop.
 We approached the inexplicably long, peculiarly spartan serving area where 2 staff were eager to receive us; perhaps bored from a lack of weekend trade.

-We took our seats and some time later our coffee arrived at our table.
+We took our seats and sometime later our coffee arrived at our table.
 Table service was an unnecessary but welcome touch.

 I know you’re expecting snark about this process, but there is none to give.
 That’s it.
 It was fine.

-We ordered two flat whites, one of which technically didn’t cost us anything, because we we bought it alongside a tub of beans.
+We ordered two flat whites, one of which technically didn’t cost us anything, because we bought it alongside a tub of beans.
 Individually, the flat whites would have been £3.00 each, but the order came to £14.00 in total.

 ## The order

-The flat whites were presented in small red cups which were absent appropriately sized handles.
-I personally dislike this trend towards coffee mugs minus handles; handles are useful attachment when you’re dealing with hot fluids, and yet hipsters do not seem to understand this.
+The flat whites were presented in small red cups which were absent appropriately-sized handles.
+I personally dislike this trend towards coffee mugs minus decent handles; handles are useful attachments when you’re dealing with hot fluids, and yet hipsters do not seem to understand this.

 Nevertheless, the coffee was good: we decided that this bean blend was fruity and sweet, with hints of either strawberry or raspberry.
 It was pleasant, and not overbearing.